-Lipodystrophy is an extremely rare disorder that affects the fat stores in the body.
-There are different types of lipodystrophy, which vary in their onset and presentation.
+Lipodystrophy is a rare disorder that affects the body’s fat stores.
+There are different types, and each varies in its onset and presentation.

-Lipodystrophy is a disorder that affects how a person’s body accumulates and stores fat.
-People with this disease collect fat on certain areas of the body, such as the torso, face, and neck, while the legs and arms carry little to no fat.
+Lipodystrophy is a disorder that affects how the body accumulates and stores fat.
+In a person with this condition, fat collects in certain areas, such as the torso, face, and neck, while the legs and arms have little to no fat.

-In the most extreme cases of lipodystrophy, the body holds almost zero fat tissue, and the person looks extremely thin and muscular.
+In the most severe cases, the body has almost no fat tissue, and the person appears extremely thin and muscular.

 Congenital generalized lipodystrophy